Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Burial rights (aka lots) can be purchased by current and former residents, seasonal camp owners, and current and former employees subject to certain restrictions.
 Please refer to the Rules and Regulations for more information.

 Lots are sold only as singles.
 Each lot can accommodate 1 casket with no more than 2 urns OR no more than 4 urns only.
-Current total price per lot is $200, which will increase to $400 effective May 1, 2019.
+Current total price per lot is $400.

 Yes and yes.